 |Alpha Black REC360AA||67.76 x 10 in.||1.18 in.||Good for extreme weather conditions|

 |LG 390W High Efficiency LG NeON® R Prime||68.5 x 41 in.||1.5 in.||Efficient in cloudy weather|

 |Panasonic EverVolt™ Series Module EVPV380||67.8 x 40.0 in.||1.2 in.||Ideal for extreme heat|

 |Trina Residential 365W||72.91 x 39.21 in.||1.38 in.||High efficiency|

 |Jinko Solar EAGLE 72HM G2||79.06 x 39.45 in.||1.57 in.||25-year warranty|

 |Winaico WSP-MX PERC WSP-340MX||67.13 x 40.47 in.||1.38 in.||Efficient in weak light|

 |Mission Solar Energy MSE330SR8K||65.98 x 39.68 in.||1.58 in.||High efficiency|

 Different Solar Panel Sizes and Dimensions

-The reasoning behind having most solar panels be about the same size is that it creates an industry standard.
-That means that you’ll know what to expect, in terms of potential power, from a solar panel of a certain size.
-This also makes it easier to know how many solar panels you will need, or how many solar panels fit on your roof.
+The reasoning behind having most solar panels be about the same size is that it creates an industry standard and allows for uniform installation.
+It also makes comparisons between brands and models easier in terms of assessing potential power.
+Uniform sizing also makes it easier to estimate how many solar panels you will need, or how many solar panels will fit on your roof.